Multi-Agent Reinforcement Learning for Distributed Joint Communication and Computing Resource Allocation over Cell-Free Massive MIMO-enabled Mobile Edge Computing Network: Performance Analysis

-In Fig. 5, we investigate the learning convergence of the proposed scheme by evaluating the total reward achieved while comparing it against other benchmark schemes.
+We note that there is a lack of conclusive proof in the literature for the convergence of model-free actor-critic methods, or any other reinforcement learning algorithms using neural networks for function approximation.
+Consequently, we have empirically demonstrated the convergence of the proposed scheme in Fig. 5 by evaluating the total reward achieved over the training episodes, while comparing it against other benchmark schemes.
 In contrast to the two heuristic approaches, it can clearly be observed that the learning-based schemes, i.e., centralized DDPG and the proposed MADDPG-based JCCRA, entertain higher reward values, which reflects lower total energy consumption while meeting the respective application deadlines of the users.
 The rewards per episode have smoothly increased in both learning schemes until they finally converge.
 A closer look at the convergence rate, however, reveals that the centralized scheme has converged faster than the distributed variant.
 This is attributed to the advantage of globally processing system wide information at the CPU to derive JCCRA policy for all users.
 Nevertheless, as the training episodes increase, the proposed algorithm has closed the gap and converged to the target benchmark, i.e., the centralized counterpart.
-This implies that by relying on local observation and additional information provided during the offline centralized training phase, the agents manage to learn efficient joint resource allocation, which is also adaptive with respect to the dynamics in the mobile edge network.
+Moreover, as the agents are exposed to a larger number of scenarios in the stochastic MEC environment, they are able to learn and adapt with respect to the dynamics in the mobile edge network, leading to an efficient joint resource allocation policy with steady long-term performance.
 It is also evident from Fig. 5 that conservative use of local computation resources leads to high energy consumption, while aggressively offloading results in ineffective utilization of the limited communication and computing resources.

 In Fig. 6, we compare the average success rate of the users in meeting the delay constraint of the time-sensitive applications.
 For the proposed MADDPG-based and centralized single-agent DDPG-based JCCRA schemes, the success rate under the simulation setup has gradually increased with episode indices to eventually reach more than 99\%, showing only a marginal gap from \emph{local execution-first} approach.
 The 100\% success rate in the latter scheme is, however, at the cost of unreasonably high energy consumption, which is 5 times more compared to the learning-based schemes, as observed in Fig 5.
 Moreover, the fact that the learning-based schemes outperform the conventional \emph{offloading-first} approach implies that even if cell-free massive MIMO can provide reliable access links to the users, aggressive computation offloading can result in performance degradation due to the ineffective use of the finite communication and computing resources, thereby subjecting users to service outage due to the failure to attain the tight delay constraints.
 It is, therefore, evident that an adaptive joint resource optimization is very critical to fully unleash the potential of the available communication and computing resources in the mobile edge network.